All-day Boston baked beans

 Put all the ingredients into the pot.
 Pour in water to about 1 1/2 inch / 4 cm above the level of the beans.
 Mix well.

-Set your oven temperature to 250°F / 120°C, or your crock pot / slow cooker to around 200°F / 93°C. (If you have a Rival crock pot, this would be the LOW setting.)
-Put your pot in or turn it on, depending on what approach you're taking.
+Set your oven temperature to 250°F / 120°C, or your crock pot / slow cooker to around 200°F / 93°C. Put your pot in or turn it on, depending on what approach you're taking.
 Set the timer to 6 hours.
 At that point, check on the pot - the beans may be a bit hard, or not, depending on how dry they were to start with.
 Usually I find it needs at least 8 hours for the beans to get really tender and sort of caramel-colored.
 Add water as needed if it looks dry.
 (If you can't be there to check at the 6 hour mark, just add more water to start with so it doesn't dry up.)

 Serve with carb of your choice.
 The perfect accompaniment is a crisp, green salad of romaine or cos lettice, with a sharp vinegarette.